Marijuana: A traditional herbal remedy… or a dangerous drug?

 As with all medicines, there may be some side-effects…

-Whilst marijuana is often described as a relatively safe medicine, it can end up triggering somemedical_marijuana_C_dec13 adverse reactions, including:
+Whilst marijuana is often described as a relatively safe medicine, it can end up triggering some adverse reactions, including:

 This list tells us something that any medical professional could: No medicine is without its risks – it’s just that some substances are more dangerous than others…